-German-owned supermarket chain Aldi has said it expects to create 4,000 new jobs in 2021 as part of a £1.3bn two-year investment plan.
+Aldi says it will create thousands of new jobs as part of £1.3bn investment plan

 Aldi said the investment would include new and upgraded stores and distribution centres as well as a recently announced “click and collect” service.